Leica CL vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the D810 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D810 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the CL and D810 can be found, respectively, in the Leica CL Manual (free pdf) or the online Nikon D810 Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica CL or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.